fantasmoio/Fantasmo-Android-SDK/README.md

 ### Localizing

-To have location updates the client app must update the device GPS coordinates for the SDK to use.
+To have location updates, the client app must update the device GPS coordinates for the SDK to use.
 It should be done using the following call:

     fun setLocation(latitude: Double, longitude: Double)

-To start location updates, there are two options.
-The first being without any Image frame filtration, which makes Image frames being continuously captured and sent to the server for localization:
+To start location updates:

     fmLocationManager.startUpdatingLocation()

-The second one, makes each Image frame pass a filter in order to maximize localization quality and reduce the amount of requests into the server.
-These filters include discarding Image frames that are blurry, Image frames that have the same position as previous ones and Image frames that have high and low pitch values:

-    fmLocationManager.startUpdatingLocation(true)
+Image frames will be continuously captured and sent to the server for localization.

 To stop location updates: